Cozy Cheesesteak Pasta

 Step 01

-Toss the drained pasta into the pan and mix it well so every bit is covered with the sauce.
+Put the drained pasta right into the pan.
+Mix well to cover every noodle with the creamy sauce.

 Step 02

-Slowly stir in the shredded cheddar and keep mixing until it’s all melted and smooth.
+Slowly stir in the grated sharp cheddar cheese till everything’s melted and smooth.

 Step 03

-Turn the heat down to low.
-Add the cream cheese, garlic, and beef broth.
-Stir until you get a smooth, creamy blend.
+Turn heat down to low.
+Mix in garlic, cream cheese, and beef broth.
+Keep stirring until it’s all nice and creamy.

 Step 04

-Put the thin beef slices into the veggie pan.
-Cook it until it’s browned but still tender.
-Don’t cook too much or it’ll dry out.
+Toss the thin beef slices into the veggies.
+Cook till it’s browned but still tender, don’t overdo it.

 Step 05

-Warm the olive oil in a big pan over medium heat.
-Add onions and mixed peppers.
-Cook about 5 minutes until they get soft.
+Warm up olive oil over medium heat on a big pan.
+Add onions and bell peppers, cook for about 5 minutes or until soft.

 Step 06